CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

 ## Overview

-Python 2.7.3 is available on our platform.
+Python 2.7.8 and 3.4.1 are available on our platform.
 You can use Git to deploy your application.

 ## Getting started